How to Season a Pizza Stone

 However, have you read the instructions from the manufacturer?
 Many of them do not give you instructions to season your pan.

-Some manufacturers even claim that seasoning your pizza stone can only make things worse by destroying your pizza stone.
+Some manufacturers claim that seasoning pizza stone can only make things worse by destroying your pizza stone.

 Why Don’t You Season a Pizza Stone?

-You do not need to season your pizza stone because it will not benefit you in any way.
+You do not need to season your pizza stone because it will not benefit you.

 We understand you like an oily crust, and you can even be tempted to add some olive oil for that extra rich taste, but that will only worsen.